Liyue1d/DTNU-MPNN-TS/README.md

 - C is a set of contraints, with possible disjunctions
 - L is a set of contigency links, with possible disjunctions

+Uses a pre-trained graph neural network to guide a tree search algorithm to search for R-TDC strategies.

 Required programs:
 - Python3